mahadyRayhan/Docker_ML_webapp/README.md

 All the folders are optional except "templates" as flask by default search the .html file in a templates folder.

-<strong>NOTE:</strong> if you want to train the image classifier like me (using flow-from-directory), the structure of the dataset folder should be similar to me as it is the expected data directory by TensorFlow.
+<strong>NOTE:</strong> if you want to train the image classifier like me (using flow-from-directory), the structure of the dataset folder should be similar to me as it is the
+expected data directory by TensorFlow.

+### Docker commands

 After everyting is being done, now we will create our Dockerfile.
 There are few basic commands we have to write in this file: